daydin14/daydin14/README.md

 	The digital realm of computers has always been a passion of mine and I enjoy building meaningful applications with socially conscious teams.
 	Part of my free time I build and install computers as a hobby.
-	A fun fact abut me would be that I am a triplet.
+	A fun fact about me would be that I am a triplet.
 </p>

 ___